top of page

 2️⃣ Tiny Text

 Still using 12 px font?
 Time to upgrade.
-Rachel recommends a minimum of 16 px for all website text to make it easier on the eyes, especially for mobile users.
+Rachel recommends a minimum of 16 px for all website text.
+This makes it easier on the eyes, especially for mobile users.

 3️⃣ Missing Alt Text on Images